MarceauKa/laravel-crudable/docs/fields.md

 File upload field.
 You can specify extensions authorized, max filesize, upload path and storage disk.
 Once added this field will add `enctype="multipart/form-data"` to the entry form.
+By default; this field value is not displayed in the entries table.

 View: `fields/fileupload.blade.php`